-Genon frequently contributes articles on environmental health policy, including on children’s health, pesticides, mercury, endocrine disrupting chemicals (EDCs) and climate change, to various European and international specialist publications and newsletters.
+Genon frequently contributes articles on environmental health policy, including on children’s health, climate change, pesticides, mercury, endocrine disrupting chemicals (EDCs) to various European and international specialist publications and newsletters.

 She is a co-author of several publications and reports, including “Halting the child brain drain: why we need to tackle global mercury contamination” (2006), “Cutting back on pesticides for healthier lives” (2007), “Acting NOW for better health: A 30% reduction target for EU climate policy” (2010), “The Unpaid Health Bill: How coal power plants make us sick” (2013), and “Health costs in the EU – How much is related to EDCs?”
 (2014).